How important is self-care?

 Receiving a diagnosis of an autoimmune disease is overwhelming.
 There is so much to take in, especially if you have no knowledge about your diagnosed disease and weren’t expecting it.

 There are many symptom and treatment resources available.
-But there is a significant need to shed light on life changes that most often occur.
+However, there is a significant need to shed light on life changes that most often occur.

 Disclaimer: This blog post contains affiliate links.
-I may earn a small commission to fund my coffee drinking habit if you make a purchase.
-You will not be charged extra, and you’ll keep me supplied with caffeine.
+I am an Amazon and Walmart affiliate.
+I may earn a small commission to fund my Disney obsession if you use these links to make a purchase.
+You will not be charged extra and will keep me supplied with Pixie Dust and Mickey pretzels.
 It’s a win for everyone.
-I am not a medical professional, and nothing stated in this article is mistaken for medical advice.
+I am not a medical professional, and nothing stated in this article should be mistaken for medical advice…

 The Importance of Self-Care